nikhilpanchal/pofana/docs/InputFiles.md

 other prices (open_price, highest_price, trade_price, etc.).
 This reader just deals with the first price for each day and then calculates the return across days.

-An interesting point to note, is the historical returns are stored in an object of the `VarProductScenariosDatabaseCache` class, which holds another map of the symbol and the sorted returns.
+An interesting point to note, is the historical daily returns are stored in an object of the `VarProductScenariosDatabaseCache` class, which holds another map of the symbol and the sorted returns.
 This map is used for the VAR calculation later in the program.